ofayans/web4cuke/README.md

 ```
 If something went wrong and the webdriver was unable to find some checkpoints or other fields described in the yaml file, then the @result[:result] would be changed to *false* and @result[:failed_positive_checkpoints] array will be populated with the elements that were not found, @result[:failed_negative_checkpoints] - with elements you described in *negative_checkpoints* and @result[:errors] - with exception messages.
 Also, a *screenshots* folder will be created in your working directory, containing browser screenshot of the page that caught an error.

+Now we have to master yaml file creation in details.
+The structure of yaml files supported by web4cuke library is quite flexible.
+You could store page descriptions deparately from action descriptions, or you could store all your actions in one files, only make sure each action has a precide list of corresponding pages in exactly the same order that they appear during action execution.